 Each search is individual, so there’s no ‘secret formula’ we can give you to make a success of moving back to the UK.
 Here we describe how we approach a search for our clients living abroad, which should give you an idea of the time and budget you will have to...

 A significant part of our client base, particularly over the last 20 years, have been expatriates looking to return to the UK from the UAE and Dubai.
-It is a particularly challenging, but also very interesting and rewarding time, working with clients who have been themselves very hard in their...
+It is a particularly challenging, but also very interesting and rewarding time, working with clients who have been working themselves very hard in...

 Call us on +44 (0) 1594 842880 or complete the form below

 When making probably the most important financial decision of your life, it pays to have the right advisors at your side.